 1. It’s a more sustainable option.
 Customers can choose reusable, washable microfiber napkins made using recycled plastic over single-use paper towels or cloth napkins made from virgin materials.

-2. It’s Earth-friendly—each Norwex Napkin is made from 50% recycled materials, and each set of four contains the equivalent of five 500 ml recycled plastic bottles.
+2. It’s Earth-friendly—each Norwex Napkin is made from 50% recycled yarn, and each set of four contains the equivalent of five 500 ml recycled plastic bottles.

 4. An antibacterial agent is woven into many of the new microfiber products—and each also comes with the company’s standard two-year microfiber warranty.